Breadcrumb

 Teaching

-My teaching specializes in hydrology and hydrogeology, subjects that were not offered at the University of Gothenburg before my arrival in 2012.
-I have developed two innovative courses: Applied Hydrology (GVG460) on the Master’s level and Hydrology and Hydrogeology /GV0340/GV2002) on the Bachelor’s level.
-I also contribute my expertise in hydrology and hydrogeology to a wide array of other courses.
-The Swedish job market has a substantial demand for experts in groundwater and water resources, particularly in sectors related to water supply, environmental contamination, and significant infrastructure projects, such as Västlänken.
+My teaching focuses on hydrology and hydrogeology, two subjects that were not offered at the University of Gothenburg before I joined in 2012.
+I have developed two courses: Applied Hydrology (GVG460) at the advanced (Master’s) level and Hydrology and Hydrogeology (GV0340/GV2002) at the undergraduate level.
+In addition, I contribute to several other courses, including the introductory course in geosciences, where I bring in my expertise in hydrology and hydrogeology.

-Currently, I am engaged in an EU (Erasmus+) project focused on developing digital modular teaching tools, in collaboration with TU Dresden, University of Graz, and the University of Barcelona.
+I am currently involved in an Erasmus+ project in which, together with TU Dresden, the University of Graz, and the University of Barcelona, we develop and evaluate digital and modular teaching tools in hydrogeology.

 Courses: GVG460, GV2002, GV1410, GE2120, GE5000, GVG430, GVR011, ES1300, GV0415, GV0430, GV0460, GV0401, GV0502, project courses.